sahildshah1/minimal-mistakes/_pages/aboutme.md

 PhD in the [Department of Applied Mathematics](https://www.mccormick.northwestern.edu/applied-math/) and [Braun Computational Biology Lab](https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=23119) at Northwestern University.
 The focus of my research was on developing statistical methods to find genes and mechanisms that contribute to disease from biological data.
-My interests include statistics, machine learning, data analysis, programming in R and Python, and scientific communication.

 During my PhD program, I interned as a data scientist at Tempus, a technology company that organizes and analyzes biomedical data to personalize cancer